-The main screen of the display has three different themes; Explorer (See page 3-4.), Street (See page 3-4.), and Raid (See page 3-5.).
+The main screen of the display has two different themes; "Explorer" and "Street".
+(See page 3-4.)
 Some functions are not available in all themes.
-(See page 5-15.)
+(See page 5-14.)

 Stop the vehicle before making any setting changes.
 Changing settings while riding can distract the operator and increase the risk of an accident.